| |

 Russell Falls is a major drawcard for visitors to Mount Field.
 The walking trail begins near the National Park Visitor’s Centre and the wheelchair-friendly path follows the sparkling stream.
 It passes moss-covered trees and green ferns before reaching the lovely Russell Falls.
 If you climb the stairs to the top of the Falls you’ll find more waterfalls and a forest of giant flowering ash trees.

 To see all the highlights of this section of the park, walk the Three Falls Circuit trail.
 It takes 2 – 2.5 hours to complete the trail and you’ll see Russell Falls, Lady Baron Falls, Horseshoe Falls and the Tall Trees.
-You can take a picnic lunch or eat at the cafĂŠ at the National Parks Centre.
+You can have a picnic lunch or eat at the cafĂŠ at the National Parks Centre.

 Russell Falls in Mount Field National Park